own the global mixing platform.

 Sources: IMARC Group (2024 Shaker Bottles Report), Maximize Market Research (2024), TechSci Research (2024), Global Wellness Institute (2024), McKinsey & Company (2024).

-YETI ACQUIRES INFERIOR HELIMIX FOR $38M CASH
+YETI ACQUIRES HELIMIX

 YETI’s acquisition centers around only one patent in one country and within one category.
 With an antiquated flat-bottomed geometrically-inferior hexagonal design, quickly approaching patent expiration, this becomes a huge opportunity for a premium brand who values better innovation and sustainability.